exercism/v3/languages/ruby/exercises/concept/basics/.docs/instructions.md

 In this exercise you're going to write some code to help you cook a brilliant lasagna from your favorite cooking book.

-You have four tasks, all related to the time spent cooking the lasasgna.
+You have four tasks, all related to the time spent cooking the lasagna.

 ### 1. Define the expected oven time in minutes